validmind/validmind-library/docs/README.md

 3. Jinja2 templates and shared macros transform this information into Quarto Markdown files
 4. A sidebar navigation fragment is generated based on the output file structure
 5. CI/CD integration tests the Quarto docs generation and commits the output
-6. Documentation repo: Integrates the Quarto source files with the docs site source
+6. Documentation repo: Integrates the Quarto files with the docs site source

 ```mermaid
 flowchart LR